Toaster Oven vs Microwave: Which is Worth the Money?

 Unless your manufacturer specifies otherwise, yes.

-That being said, you should consider that the appliance will keep drawing power from the outlet, even when not in use.
-Now don’t worry, the power drawn will be minimal, but it can add up to a couple of bucks every month.
+That said, you should consider that the appliance will keep drawing power from the outlet, even when not used.
+Don’t worry; the power drawn will be minimal, but it can add up to a couple of bucks monthly.

 So, if you want to save as much as possible in utilities and can’t sleep peacefully knowing the unit is plugged in, feel free to unplug it after using it.